Chair of Particle Physics and its Simulation

 By arrangement

-- In our worldwide Outreach Program we personally communicate our research to schools and to the public, sharing the original data.
+- In science communication , we personally communicate our findings to schools and the public and make the original data available

-- Supported by international exchange with colleagues and advanced training at specialized workshops and schools Bachelor, Master, and PhD students learn in their Theses to apply
+- Supported by international exchange with colleagues and further training at specialized workshops and doctoral schools, students and doctoral candidates develop and use the following skills in their final theses

 - Monte Carlo methods for the algorithmic simulation of physics